vitaoTM/rails-llm-app/README.md

 Note: save your API KEY in a safe place do not share it, also OPENAI does not let you copy your key a second time.
 Then into your app directory and run `echo "/ .env" >> .gitignore"`, this will ensure your environment configurations does not go to your public repository.

+### Rails Server

+Run: `bin/rails s` to start
+To start the server with foreman i recomend reading [this gide](http://blog.daviddollar.org/2011/05/06/introducing-foreman.html)

 ///// construction in progress /////